 A silk scarf can have the same effect as silk pillow cases.
 If you are especially prone to tossing and turning at night you can wrap your hair up neatly and tie a scarf around it to prevent tangles, breakage and frizz.

-After applying your favorite hair-healthy serum or leave in conditioner add a silk scarf for even more protection.
-Your hair will be fresh and ready to style in the morning!
+After applying your favorite hair-loving serum or leave in conditioner and add a silk scarf for even more protection.
+Your hair will look fresh and ready to style in the morning!

 The women of vintage times might have been onto something with the soft curlers at night.
 If nicely curled hair is the look that you are going for, but you want to avoid overprocessing, this might be an option to look into.

 Instead of dealing with unruly locks in the morning your hair can already be set and ready when you remove the curlers.
 Be sure to get the size for the type of curl you want and a style that you can comfortably sleep in.
-You can also wrap a silk scarf around rollers and use a protectant leave-in conditioner or the Evalectric Hair Serum to wake up to silky, frizz free curls in the morning!
+You can also wrap a silk scarf around rollers and use a protectant leave-in conditioner or the Evalectric Hair Serum to wake up to silky-feeling, frizz-free curls in the morning!

 All in all, there are plenty of reasons to change the habit of regularly sleeping with wet hair.
 From bodily harm to hair damage, having a wet head at night is actually a pretty significant problem creator.
 Since almost everyone eventually realizes that it does not cause a cold, it becomes pretty easy to get comfortable with doing it in spite of warnings.